-The Honors Thesis is defined as a sustained, independent project in a student’s field of study.
-It must count for at least 4 credits, and no more than 8 credits, of the required 16 credits of Honors in Major work.
+All Honors Students end their Program with an Honors Thesis: a sustained, independent research project in a student’s field of study.
+Under the guidance of a thesis advisor, you will likely produce a significant paper (30-50 pages) that follows a format similar to journal articles in your field.
+Your thesis must count for at least 4 credits, and no more than 8 credits, of the required 16 credits of Departmental Honors work.

-Generally, students register for a Senior Honors Thesis course (often numbered 799) in the spring and/or fall of their Senior year.
-This course is an independent study conducted by the faculty advisor.
-This advisor sets the standards, due date, and grade for the project.
+This “course” is an independent study, overseen by your Thesis Advisor.
+Your advisor sets the standards, due dates, and grades for your project.
 It must earn at least a B in order to qualify for Honors.

 All students must publicly present their research prior to graduation.
 Many present at the Undergraduate Research Conference in April; other departmentally-approved public events are also acceptable.

 Honors students are asked to make their thesis papers available on scholars.unh.edu/honors/.
 This creates a resource for future students and other researchers, and also helps students professionalize their online personas.

 These theses are publicly available online.
 If a student or her advisor prefers not to make the work available, she may upload an abstract and/or excerpts from the work instead.

 Students may also publish research in Inquiry, UNH's undergraduate research journal.